Defense Mechanisms

 Projection:

 Projection, often referred to has externalizing, pushes internal thoughts, judgements and feelings onto external sources.
-Blackman describes it as, “where you experience a part of your mind as ‘external’ to yourself.
-You might think someone or ‘society’ will criticize you, when actually you feel self-critical” (2003).
+Blackman describes it as, “Where you experience a part of your mind as ‘external’ to yourself.
+You might think someone or ‘society’ will criticize you, when actually you feel self-critical” (Blackman, 2003).
+I project my frustration onto other drivers.
+For instance, occasionally, I miscalculate and cut off another driver, causing them to brake.
+Without a hand gesture or a facial expression from them, I project my discomfort onto them, “they shouldn’t be driving so fast.”

-Recently, a facebook poster responded to my research article on Catastrophizing, “whoever wrote this is projecting enough to run an Imax multiplex.”
+Recently, a facebook poster responded to my research article on Catastrophizing, “Whoever wrote this is projecting enough to run an Imax multiplex.”
 Perhaps, since I have no idea what he is referring to, he inferred his own meaning onto the article and then projected his inferred meaning onto me, the author.

 Displacement:

+Displacement allows thoughts and feeling affects to remain connected but outward expression is directed toward a less dangerous object.
 Sometimes reacting to emotions is dangerous.
 The person we are angry with either intimidates or frightens us.
 We suppress our emotionally loaded response out of self preservation.
 However, we then retaliate against an easier target, diffusing emotional energy.

-Robert Sapolski, a professor of biology and neurology at Stanford University, wrote in his detailed book on human behavior, “stress-induced (aka frustration-induced) displacement aggression is ubiquitous in various species.
-Among baboons, for example, nearly half of aggression is this type—a high-ranking male loses a fight and chases a subadult male, who promptly bites a female, who then lunges at an infant” (2018, location 2190).
+“Stress-induced (aka frustration-induced) displacement aggression is ubiquitous in various species.
+Among baboons, for example, nearly half of aggression is this typeโ€”a high-ranking male loses a fight and chases a subadult male, who promptly bites a female, who then lunges at an infant” (Sapolsky, 2018).

 Regression:

-Ideally we progress.
+โ€‹Ideally we progress.
 Wisdom from experience can help ineffective defensive strategies develop into effective responses.
 Yet, life is seldom linear.
 We grow and then slip backwards a few steps.
-Vaillant defines regression as “the retreat from adaptive mechanisms at one level to those at a less mature level” (2012, location 3145).
+Vaillant defines regression as the retreat from “adaptive mechanisms at one level to those at a less mature level” (Vaillant, 1998).

 These regressions can be seen as bedwetting for an older child or an adult returning to repression and denial during traumatic events.

 Sublimation is often considered a mature defense mechanism.
 Basically, a morphing of dissociation into a healthy redirecting of emotional energy.
-Vaillant compares sublimation with repression, he wrote, “sublimation channels emotions; repression dams them” (2012, location 982).
+Vaillant compares sublimation with repression, he wrote, “Sublimation channels emotions; repression dams them” (Vaillant, 1998).
+In sublimation impulses and thoughts remain intact and conscious.
+Accordingly, we diffuse improper impulses by redirecting our energy.

-The Hierarchy of Defense Mechanisms
+โ€‹The Hierarchy of Defense Mechanisms

-A common instrument for assessing defense mechanism, and the gold standard of defense mechanism inventories, is the Defense Mechanism Rating Scale (DMRS) (Di Giuseppe & Perry 2021).
+A common instrument for assessing defense mechanism, and the gold standard of defense mechanism inventories, is the Defense Mechanism Rating Scale (DMRS) (Di Giuseppe & Perry, 2021).
+The DMRS scores patients on 30 different defenses, placing the defenses into three categories: mature defenses, neurotic defenses, and immature defenses.
+Within the three categories, seven levels of defenses are identified (Di Giuseppe & Perry, 2021).

 Mature Defenses: